No Wrong Door

 It replaces traditional council-run young people's homes with hubs which combine residential care with fostering.

 We have created two hubs, one in Scarborough to serve the east of the county, whilst one in Harrogate serves the west.

 Each hub has a dedicated team which includes:

-- Two community foster families who work out of the hub and are part of the professional team; and
+- two community hub foster families who are part of the professional team

-- Community supported lodging places for 16 and 17-year-olds, again staffed by people who are specially trained and are part of the professional team.
+- community high needs supported lodging hosts for 16 and 17-year-olds, staffed by people who are specially trained and are part of the professional team

 Every young person in the No Wrong Door programme is given one key worker supported by a single team of trusted and skilled workers.
 These workers stick with the young person through thick and thin to access the right services at the right time and in the right place to meet their needs.